-Bursitis is an inflammation of the fluid-filled sac that separates the tendon from the bone.
-When the heel becomes inflamed, it can lead to the calcification of the heel bone.
-This causes the bump to become even more prominent and increases your pain.
+Bursitis is an inflammation of the fluid-filled sac between the tendon and the bone.
+When the heel becomes inflamed, calcium can build up in the heel bone.
+This makes the bump larger and increases your pain.

-Haglund’s can develop in anyone.
-However, it is most common in people that wear stiff, closed-heel shoes, and in active children between the ages of 5 and 15.
+Haglund’s deformity can develop in anyone.
+However, it’s most common in people who wear stiff, closed-heel shoes.

-Haglund’s is the result of frequent pressure on the backs of your heels.
-It may be caused by wearing shoes that are too tight and stiff in the heel.
+Haglund’s deformity occurs when there’s frequent pressure on the backs of your heels.
+It may be caused by wearing shoes that are too tight or stiff in the heel.
 Since it often develops in women who wear pump-style high heels, Haglund’s deformity is sometimes referred to as “pump bump.”

-Haglund’s syndrome is very painful.
-It can develop in one or both feet.
+Haglund’s deformity can occur in one or both feet.
+The symptoms may include:

-- a very noticeable bump on the back of the heel
+- a bony bump on the back of your heel

-- severe pain in the area where the Achilles tendon attaches to the heel
+- severe pain in the area where your Achilles tendon attaches to your heel

 - swelling in the bursa, which is the fluid-filled sac at the back of your heel

 - redness near the inflamed tissue

-Haglund’s can be difficult to diagnose because the symptoms are similar to other foot issues like arthritis (Sofka, et.al, 2006).
+Haglund’s deformity can be difficult to diagnose because the symptoms are similar to those associated with other foot issues, including Achilles tendonitis.

-Sometimes doctors can diagnose the condition by the appearance of the heel.
-If Haglund’s is suspected, you may receive an X-ray of your heel bone if they think you have Haglund’s deformity.
-This will help your doctor determine if you have the prominent heel bone associated with the disease.
+Your doctor might be able to diagnose the condition based on the appearance of your heel.
+Your doctor may request an X-ray of your heel bone if they think you have Haglund’s deformity.
+This will help your doctor determine whether you have the prominent heel bone associated with the disease.

-Your X-rays may also help your doctor shape orthotics to relieve your heel pain.
+An X-ray may also help your doctor create orthotics to relieve your heel pain.
 Orthotics are customized shoe inserts made to stabilize your foot.

-Treatment for Haglund’s usually focuses on relieving pain and taking pressure off the heel bone.
-Non-surgical options include:
+The treatment for Haglund’s deformity usually focuses on relieving pain and taking pressure off of your heel bone.
+Nonsurgical options include:

-- icing for 20 to 40 minutes a day to reduce swelling
+- icing the bump for 20 to 40 minutes per day to reduce swelling

-- heel and cushion pads to reduce pressure from shoes
+- wearing heel pads to reduce pressure from your shoes

-Surgery can also be used to treat this condition if less invasive methods fail.
-During surgery, the doctor will remove the excess bone from your heel.
+Surgery can also be used to treat Haglund’s deformity if less invasive methods don’t work.
+During surgery, your doctor will remove the excess bone from your heel.
 The bone may also be smoothed and filed down.
 This reduces the pressure on the bursa and soft tissue.

-After surgery, it will take up to eight weeks for you to heal.
-Your doctor will normally provide you with a wooden shoe or cast to protect your foot.
+After surgery, it will take up to eight weeks for you to completely heal.
+Your doctor will likely give you a boot or cast to protect your foot.
 You may also need to use crutches for a few days.

-The cut will remain bandaged for seven days.
+The cut will have to remain bandaged for at least seven days.
 Within two weeks, your stitches will be removed.
-Your doctor may want to get an X-ray of your foot on follow-up visits to ensure it is healing properly.
+Your doctor may want to get an X-ray of your foot on follow-up visits to ensure that it’s healing properly.

-You can reduce your risk of Haglund’s by taking good care of your feet.
+You can lower your risk of developing Haglund’s deformity by taking care of your feet.
 Try to: